d33tah/strokes/README.md

 Strokes is a project meant to help you learn Chinese characters.

-Currently it allows you to create a printable worksheet that will teach you stroke order and Pinyin pronunciation of any of over 9000 supported characters.
+Currently it allows you to create a printable worksheet that will teach you stroke order and Pinyin pronounciation of any of over 9000 supported characters.
 Here's an example of what happens when you enter 一二三四:

 ![Strokes - example output](docs/example_defaults_yi_to_si.png?raw=true)